 The LVD will disconnect non-vital battery loads when battery voltage drops below 12.3V for 3 minutes and the key switch is in the ACC or OFF position.
 During the last 2 minutes the LVD will emit a slow audible beep.
 30 seconds before disconnecting loads the alarm will change to a fast beep.
-The battery voltage must come back up above a certain voltage before the LVD will reset
+Turning the key switch to the ON position at anytime will reconnect loads disconnected by the LVD.